Email address: Tony @ Harmsworth.net

 This is a link to an Inverness Courier Profile on Tony

-Although semi-retired, Tony still runs InvernessTours.com and the Harmsworth Tourism & Web Consultancy.
-He also chaired the Drumnadrochit Chamber of Commerce and Tourist Association for three years before retiring in June 2012.
+Although semi-retired, Tony still guides occasionally on specialist Loch Ness tours for InvernessTours.com which he set up and ran until 2013.
+He is also winding down his Harmsworth Tourism & Web Consultancy.
+He chaired the Drumnadrochit Chamber of Commerce and Tourist Association for three years before retiring in June 2012.
 He was also a director of Destination Loch Ness, the region's destination management organisation, until retiring in May 2012.